 After the initial period of Temporary Residence has expired, then it can be renewed providing that the property is still in your possession.
 Renewing the temporary e-residence card at the end of each period is a fairly simple process.
 You just need to take your expired card back to the Public Services Hall together with two passport photos and pay a small fee and your new e-residence card will be issued to you after a few weeks.

-You can continue to renew your Temporary Residence for a period of six years.
-After six years, you will be able to apply for Permanent Residence.
+You can continue to renew your Temporary Residence for a period of twelve years.
+After twelve years, unless you have committed a serious crime in Georgia, you will be able to apply for Permanent Residence.
 Once you have received Permanent Residence, there is no need to continually renew the Temporary Residence each year any more.

 Temporary and Permanent Residence allows the holder to stay in Georgia throughout the duration of the residence period granted.
 It does not, however, entitle the holder to a Georgian passport, with access to the Schengen Area.
 It is not currently possible for foreigners to obtain Georgian passports, except in vary exceptional circumstances.